Jy-re/Jy-re/README.md

 ## About Me:
 - 📚 I am an aspiring web developer with a growing interest in React and Django.
-- 👩‍💻 Currently working on three projects: Irisia's Keep, Floriana, and an Inventory and Monitoring System for Laboratories.
+- 👩‍💻 Currently working on three main projects: Irisia's Keep, Floriana, and an Inventory and Monitoring System for Laboratories.
-- ✨ Favorite Things: 📖 🖋 🍕 🌹
+- ✨ Favorite Things: 📖 🖋 🍕 🌹 🌙

 ## My Tech Stack (Languages, Tools, Database and Frameworks):
 > <img src="https://cdn.pixabay.com/photo/2017/08/05/11/16/logo-2582748_960_720.png" width="80" height="80">